debbiemarkslab/BEAR/docs/usage.rst

 ############

-This is a library for building Bayesian embedded autoregressive (BEAR) models, proposed in Amin et al. (link TODO).
+This is a library for building Bayesian embedded autoregressive (BEAR) models, proposed in A generative nonparametric Bayesian model for whole genomes.
 It provides (1) a script for extracting summary statistics from large sequence datasets (which relies on KMC), (2) a python package with tools for building BEAR models in general (which relies on TensorFlow), and (3) scripts for training and evaluating